eclipse-tractusx/portal-backend/src/framework/Framework.Async/README.md

-# Catena-X Portal Backend Framework Web
+# Catena-X Portal Backend Framework

-The Catena-X Portal Backend Framework Web library is a versatile .NET library that provides a set of powerful tools and utilities for web development tasks.
-This package provides an General Error Handling, Swagger Extensions and a easy setup for ASP.Net Core applications.
+The Catena-X Portal Backend Framework library is a versatile .NET library that provides a set of powerful tools and utilities for common development tasks.
+This package simplifies various aspects of your application, including database interactions, asynchronous programming, file I/O, LINQ operations, logging, and database seeding.

 This content is produced and maintained by the Eclipse Tractus-X project.